 Echocardiography uses ultrasound to assess the functioning and health of the the heart by creating images out of sound waves.
 In addition to detecting many other heart problems, echocardiograms can diagnose specific heart conditions; determine if heart abnormalities exist; and evaluate the effectiveness of procedures that have been performed on the heart.
-There are five basic types of echocardiograms: transthoracic (TTE); transesophageal (TEE); stress; Dobutamine stress; and intravascular ultrasound.
+Premier Heart & Vein Care offers three types of echocardiograms: transthoracic (TTE); transesophageal (TEE); and intravascular ultrasound.

 Types of Echocardiogram